socrata/presentations/hackathons/2017-08-26-hacc-hawaii.md

 2. Include as:
   - _`X-App-Token: $token`_ HTTP Header or ...
   - The _`$$app_token`_`=`_`$token`_ URL parameter
-3. Profit!!! (from more API requests)
+3. Yay not getting rate limited!

 ===